raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 initial sender and subsequent receiver of a DSO request message, regardless of which was the "client" and "server" in the usual DNS sense.

-The term "sender" may apply to either an initiator (when sending a DNS Stateful Operation request message) or a responder (when sending a DNS Stateful Operation response message).
+The term "sender" may apply to either an initiator (when sending a DSO request message) or a responder (when sending a DSO response message).

-Likewise, the term "receiver" may apply to either a responder (when receiving a DNS Stateful Operation request message) or an initiator (when receiving a DNS Stateful Operation response message).
+Likewise, the term "receiver" may apply to either a responder (when receiving a DSO request message) or an initiator (when receiving a DSO response message).

 DNS Stateful Operations uses "DSO request messages" and "DSO response messages".
 DSO request messages are further subdivided into two variants,